The Folk Federation Grant.

 - An explanation of the focus of the project.

 - On whose behalf the money is sought (personal or for a group).

 - How the use of the money would benefit the Tasmanian folk community.

 - How the use of this money would enhance yours or your group’s skills.

 - The form of feedback or resource which would be given back to the folk community after the completion of the project (for example, a letter to the FFT Committee, a Drumbeat article, a presentation or talk, a written paper, a booklet).

-Please note that the FFT Committee will consider all proposals at its August meeting and that the decision of the Committee will be final.
+Please note that the FFT Committee will consider all proposals and decide by 30th September and that the decision of the Committee will be final.